 We strive to create honest, informative content, telling you the facts, good or bad.

 We are not sponsored by big brands or healthcare companies.
 Our site is funded by affiliate revenue and ads, but we only recommend products that we have tested and truly believe to be worth your money.

 Why not watch this short video to find out all about us?

 And now for a bit more detail….

-Thanks to the Sonicare for kids connected toothbrush things are a lot easier.
-It uses Bluetooth connectivity and a smartphone app to get your beloved offspring brushing their teeth perfectly.
+Well thankfully Sonicare are here to alleviate a lot of the troubles you will have been having with the Sonicare for kids connected toothbrush, that uses Bluetooth connectivity and a smartphone app to get your beloved offspring brushing their teeth perfectly.